SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

 point for the variational minimization.

-In all cases, it is recommended to prefer the :ref:`section_ref_algorithm_3DVAR` for its stability as for its behaviour during optimization.
+In all cases, it is recommended to prefer the :ref:`section_ref_algorithm_3DVAR` for its stability as for its behavior during optimization.

 Optional and required commands
 ++++++++++++++++++++++++++++++